Making a lasting power of attorney | The complete guide

 You should not make changes to your own LPA document, as there is a risk that it could become invalid.
 If you need to make changes, you must contact OPG.

-Can I cancel my lasting power of attorney?
+Can I cancel it?

 You may revoke an LPA at any time, as long as you have capacity to do so.
 Your attorneys must be notified and, if the document has been registered with the Office of the Public Guardian, they must also be informed of its cancellation.